adamrossnelson/StataIPEDSAll/README.md

 ### 2.3.2.
 Suggesting naming convention

-When prompted for a log file name suggested name is `IPEDS12MoEnrl 02 to 16.log` which will produce `IPEDS12MoEnrl 02 to 16.dta` at the location you specify.
+When prompted for a log file name suggested name is `IPEDS12MoEnrl02to16.log` which will produce `IPEDS12MoEnrl02to16.dta` at the location you specify.
 (Update year reference as needed).

 ## 2.4.
 IPEDSGradRt02to16.do